 By far the most important parts of my student life were related to new librarians.
-Getting introduced to managing projects and organizing events during my studies, I have been involved in various projects since 2006 that fostered community building and networking among New Professionals locally and globally.
+Getting introduced to managing projects and organizing events during my studies, I have been involved in various initiatives since 2006 that fostered community building and networking among New Professionals locally and globally.
 My devotion for new librarians also led to the topic of my Master’s thesis that dealt with managing New Professionals groups in national library associations.

 IFLA New Professionals Special Interest Group

-Between December 2009 and August 2014, I have been leading IFLA’s New Professionals Special Interest Group as the Convenor of the group on a voluntary basis.
+Between December 2009 and August 2014, I have been leading IFLA‘s New Professionals Special Interest Group as the Convenor of the group on a voluntary basis.
 NPSIG is an open global network for LIS New Professionals and supporters.
 The group is meeting at IFLA Congresses and other events organizing sessions and workshops, but is also very active when it comes to virtual meetings and online collaboration.
-Many of my professional activities in recent years have been driven by this dynamic network.
+Many of my professional activities at the time years have been driven by this dynamic network.
 If you want to know more about NPSIG and how to get involved, check out the group’s blog!
 I still support NPSIG whenever I can.

 New Professionals Forum

 Together with two colleagues, I have been coordinating the New Professionals Forum (Forum der New Professionals) at the annual German Library Conference between 2011 and 2013.
 It is a series of sessions that addresses topics of interest to New Professionals that usually uses an open session style to get the participants actively involved and in touch with each other.
 Topics of the New Professionals Forum during these years included the transition between education and working life, innovating at work and associational work as a chance for New Professionals.